Examples of Schlieffen Plan in the following topics:

 - Devaluation of Gold Marks, resulting from the reparations payment plan, led to hyperinflation.

-- In 1924, the U.S. implemented the Dawes Plan and agreed to loan money to Germany to repay the Allies.
+- implemented the Dawes Plan and agreed to loan money to Germany to repay the Allies.

 - In 1929, the Young Plan was implemented, and significantly reduced German debt.